baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - a `additionalprojecfilespath` where meshes and other files can be located which are copied in each individual folder for a OGS6-snapshot,
 - the path to one or more `postprocfile`s,
 - the stochpathes, generated with `generatePossibleStochasticParameters`, manipulated by the user, and loaded by the `loadStochasticParameters`-function,
-- a `outputpath`, where all snapshots will be stored,
+- an `outputpath`, where all snapshots will be stored,
 - a `stochmethod` (sparse grid or Monte-Carlo, where Monte-Carlo is not yet implemented),
 - the number of local workers `n_local_workers`, and,
 - the filename `sogsfile` under which the model is stored as an xml-file.

 This function also creates a file `user_function.jl` which is loaded by all workers and serves as an interface between OGS6 and Julia.
-Here it is defined how the individual calculations are generated and how the postprocessing results are handled.
+Here it is defined how the individual snaptshots are generated and how the postprocessing results are handled.

 The third and last function